Linkedin

 • Other criteria such as: knowledge of languages of scientific interest, preferably English, and knowledge of statistics will be taken into account (these are not exclusive access conditions).

-• It shall also be accompanied by a explanatory application or letter of motivation.
+• It shall also be accompanied by a explanatory application or letter of motivation(This is an electronic PDF document, which can be attached to other documents and uploaded together).

 Non-Spanish-speaking foreign students must accredit their command of the Spanish language by taking a written and oral Spanish level test to certify that they have the necessary skills to successfully complete the Master's Degree.